Allied Military Currency: Implementation

-The majority of the notes were printed by the United States Bureau of Engraving and Printing, and some were printed by Russia, and the Japanese Ministry of Finance.
+The majority of the notes were printed by the United States Bureau of Engraving and Printing, with some were printed by the Soviet Union and by the Japanese Ministry of Finance.

 Collectors

 Notes today are fairly common, and can be valued anywhere from one dollar (for a common bill) to a couple thousand dollars for a rare series, low printing, or replacement bill.